aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 - [ ] Add checks for dependencies in the build scripts to enforce ordering
 - [ ] Actually implement the optimize-performance script rather than having it be a stub
+- [ ] Add support for creating a custom Spack environment
 - [ ] Add support for installing NVIDIA drivers
+  - [ ] Do not re-install NVIDIA drivers if present
 - [ ] Add support for installing CUDA
-- [ ] Add support for creating a custom Spack environment
+  - [ ] Do not re-install CUDA if present
 - [ ] Add support for installing Pyxis and enroot
 - [ ] Add support for installing AppTainer